Don Estelle: Early career

-Estelle, whose real name was Ronald Edwards, chose his stage name by combining the name of a Levenshulme ladies fashion shop "Estelle Modes" with advice from a co-worker that "Don" sounded better than "Ron" and became Don Estelle, and work start finding work as an extra on many shows taped at the Granada Studios.
+Estelle, whose real name was Ronald Edwards, chose his stage name by combining the name of a Levenshulme ladies fashion shop "Estelle Modes" with advice from a co-worker that "Don" sounded better than "Ron" and became Don Estelle, and started finding work as an extra on many shows taped at the Granada Studios.

 Estelle gained experience by singing one song 12 times a week in the show The Backyard Kids at the Hulme Hippodrome in Manchester.
 In the early 1960s he appeared as an extra on many episodes of Coronation Street, sat inside the Rovers Return Inn or walking up and down the street.
 His time on the Coronation Street set and his club singing interfered with his job at the furniture shop and was eventually fired.
 Estelle then softened out and according to him: "I drank a lot, had a moustache, wore a medallion around my neck, I was crazy, romantic".

 He met the actor Windsor Davies in 1962 at the Garrick Theatre in London and the two men formed an act which toured theatres and clubs for four years.
 Estelle had small roles in Dad's Army (playing a Pickfords removals man in one 1969, episode and an ARP warden called Gerald in three more in 1970).